Area rule of velocity circulation in two-dimensional instability-driven turbulence beyond the inertial range: Introduction

-The structure of this paper is as follows.
-In \S \ref{Sec_derivation}, we prove the area rule for instability-driven 2-D turbulence. \S \ref{Sec_numerics} numerically justify the area rule in simple loops and explore its validity in complex loops.
+The structure of this paper is as follows. \S \ref{Sec_2ndmoment} presents the exact relation between energy spectrum and second-order moment of velocity circulation for rectangular loops, and therefore, the inertial-range turbulence does not support the area rule, which motivates our derivation of the area rule for instability-driven 2-D turbulence in \S \ref{Sec_derivation}. \S \ref{Sec_numerics} numerically tests the area rule in simple and complex loops using rectangular loops and 8-loops as examples.
 We summarize and discuss our key results in \S \ref{Sec_diss}.